by Lorri Ungaretti

 Rousseau was a trained architect who got his start in the Sunset, building better-than-average homes, primarily in the central Sunset in the 1500 blocks between 34th and 41st Avenues.
 He also built a few homes scattered in areas like the Parkside.
 His houses often featured "extras," such as sunken living rooms, hand-painted designs on kitchen walls, and outside turrets.
 He and his brother went on to form the Rousseau Brothers and became known for fine houses built in other San Francisco neighborhoods and later in Richmond, Hayward, and Sacramento.

 Doelger homes were sold out of this art deco office building at 320 Judah Street

 Photo: LisaRuth Elliott

-The window - which faces inward - still exists on the building long after the Doelger dynasty.
+The window - which faces inward - still existed in 2008 on the building long after the Doelger dynasty.

 Photo: LisaRuth Elliott

 The best-known developer of houses in the Sunset District was Henry Doelger.
 Doelger grew up in the Inner Sunset at the corner of 7th Avenue and Hugo Street.
 He and his brother Frank, formed the Doelger Brothers and began building homes in the 1920s.
 However, it was after Frank's untimely death in 1932 that Henry became a prolific builder.

 The Doelgers built their first homes, about 25 of them, on 39th Avenue in 1926, their first year in business.
 However, Henry Doelger is best known for the houses he built in a large concentrated area, approximately from 27th to 39th Avenues between Kirkham and Ortega Streets.
 This area was sometimes called "Doelger City."
 People accustomed to the details of Victorian and Edwardian buildings scoffed at the "cookie-cutter" way these houses were built, but the houses were well built and have stood the test of time.
 At one point, Henry Doelger completed two houses a day.